 - 2 cups heavy cream

 - In a medium-sized saucepan, combine the white chocolate chips with the heavy cream, and melt over medium heat, stirring, until the white chocolate chips have all melted.

 - In a large, separate mixing bowl, separate the egg yolks and the egg whites, placing the egg yolks in the mixing bowl.
 These are what is needed for the recipe.
 Add the sugar and the vanilla extract, and beat until the eggs and sugar are thick and creamy, for at least several minutes.
-Then add in the peach schapps.
+Then add in the peach schnapps.

 - Lay out ramekins in a large baking dish or vessel that can hold them and water.
-First surround the ramekins with hot water until around half of the way up, then pour the hot cream mixture into the ramekins until it is most of the way up the tops, choosing ramekins of one's preferred size.
+First, surround the ramekins with hot water until around half of the way up, then pour the hot cream mixture into the ramekins until it is most of the way up the tops, choosing ramekins of one's preferred size.
 I got 6 of medium size.

 - Prior to serving, remove from the refrigerator and cover the tops with 4 tablespoons of sugar.
 Use an oven torch to torch the tops until the sugar caramelizes and forms a hard top.
 Or place them into an oven with a broiler function on for 10 minutes, carefully making sure that they don't overcook and burn.
-Preferably allow to cool afterwards to make sure the interior has solidified again.
-I found that my sugar toppings lasted a few days, but this was done with a broiler and was somewhat overdone: be wary about the time which the sugar top will last.
+Preferably allow cooling afterward to make sure the interior has solidified again.
+I found that my sugar toppings lasted a few days, but this was done with a broiler and was somewhat overdone: be wary about the time at which the sugar top will last.